From the Moon to the Classroom: A Lunar Expert Brings Design Thinking for Rovers to Arkansas

 - 3 min read

 Sam Richards is the Director of Meridian Space Command in the UK — Mission Director for lunar spacecraft, and Ground Operations Lead for ispace's Moon missions.
-He hasn't just watched the new era of space unfold — he's been in the room where the decisions are made, monitoring telemetry as spacecraft make their final approach to the lunar surface.
-And now he's standing in front of students in Arkansas.
+She hasn't just watched the new era of space unfold — she's been in the room where the decisions are made, monitoring telemetry as spacecraft make their final approach to the lunar surface.
+And recently, she walked Arkansas students through her design thinking process for rovers on the Moon.

 The Gap Between Classroom and Industry Is Bigger Than You Think